Mystaras/ctf-writeups/24-midnightsun-quals/misc/rockyoudle/README.md

   Remove from the dictionary words that don't have the correct characters at the correct index (correct)
   # In the above example, all words where the 1st and 2nd character are not '1', '2'

-  Remove from the dictionary words that have characters in the position that was wrong (wrong_position)
+  Remove from the dictionary words that have characters in the position that was wrong (wrong_pos)
   # In the above example, all words that have a '4' as their 3rd character

   Remove all words that don't have the contender character (wrong_pos)